emma-t/pride-chrome-extension/README.md

 ---

 ### Download and use this extension on your local Chrome browser! 🎉

+Download the zip file, extract it, and drag the foler into chrome://extensions while in developer mode.

 Created for [All in Hackathon](https://organize.mlh.io/participants/events/8989-all-in-hackathon-hosted-by-mlh), this Chrome Extension displays the different LGBTQ+ flags in **GitHub** and other Chrome websites!
 Flags include:
 - Gay pride flag